wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Backgrounds/Backgrounds.md

     - **Career skill.**
       You have experience in a trade (e.g. farmer, baker, weaver, cobbler, etc.) and get benefits to skill checks related to that specific profession.
 <!-- markdownlint-enable blanks-around-lists ul-indent -->

+The Acolyte example shows how a background combines features, proficiencies, and roleplaying details.
+One way to create your own is modifying the acolyte, or adapting an existing entry from the table below—choose fitting skills, tools or languages, and a feature, then describe how those experiences led to adventuring.

 [**Acolyte**](./Backgrounds/Acolyte.md)